abmajith/verilog-riscV32I-machine/README.md

 - Instructions are fetched from memory, decoded, and executed within the processor core.

 **Memory Architecture**
--The memory architecture includes different types of memory:
+- The memory architecture includes different types of memory:
 - Instruction Memory block: a read-only memory area, that stores the program instructions.
 - Data Memory block: a read-and-write data memory area, to work on the program instructions
 - Both instruction and data memories are accessed using the memory address generated by the processor.

--**Address and Data buses**
+**Address and Data buses**
 - The processor communicates with memory address and data buses.
 - The address bus carries memory addresses generated by the processor to select specific locations in memory.
 - The data bus carries data between the processor and memory.
 Data is read from memory into the processor or written from the processor into memory.

-- **Control Signals**
+**Control Signals**
 - Control signals are generated by the processor to coordinate memory access (like selecting read or write data into memory, or read the instruction) and other operations.
 - Control signals include read/write signals to indicate the direction of data transfer, chip select signals to select the memory device to begin accessing and other signals for synchronization and timing purposes.

+It is a lot to digest, it is important to have a global computing architecture and working principle to organize our thoughts and develop organized software.
-I know it is a lot to digest at first, but for the detailed picture and discussion one could refer to intellectual academics and open-source material, I wrote a short description on the page
+For a detailed picture and discussion about processors and their architecture, it is important to have a habit of referring to intellectual academic journals and open-source material.

+I wrote a short description on the page
 <a href="https://github.com/abmajith/verilog-riscV32I-machine/tree/main/notesVonNeumanArch"
  		class="custom-link">Short Notes on Von-Neuman Architecture</a>
 (*Von Neuman*, pronounced as F'n-Noy-mon) if it helps.